Historical Core (a.k.a. Picturesque BA)

 |The old 'Cabildo': the old Capitol (from 'Capitulum' or 'head' of the city --in Latin)

 • Description: Semi-private tour (2-8 ppl. max.)
-Scroll (way) down for extensive information!
+Scroll (way) down for extensive details!

 • When: Recommended 9:30am or 1:00pm (or ask!) daily 365 days/year, rain or shine

 • Duration: approx. 3-4 hours

 • Price: USD $65 p/p all tax included.
 A minimum of 2 people is required.
 Ask about single person and large group pricing.
 To add La Boca we charge US$25 p/p to cover additional taxi ride cost and time.

 • Meet: Hotel pickup is available at downtown hotels for a small additional fee (USD $20) if you let us know with at least 24hs advance advise.
 Otherwise your guide will wait for you at the door, outside the 'Florida Garden' cafe, corner of 899 Florida St (with Paraguay St) on the main pedestrian street, downtown, holding a small 'BA-Walking-Tours' sign.
 Get printable, bilingual ('good-for-taxi' or asking) directions here, or see map here.